 3:35 [Remember] when the wife of ’Imran said: “Lord, I have vowed to You what is in my womb to be devoted [to Your service].
 Accept it from me, for You are the All-Hearing, the All-Knowing.”

-The mother of Mary, in the next verse, gives the impression of being disappointed for having given birth to a female, but Allah knew she was no ordinary female and there was nothing to be disappointed about.
+The mother of Mary, in the next verse, gives the impression of being disappointed in having given birth to a female; but God knew she was no ordinary female and there was nothing to be disappointed about.

-Allah, at one point in Mary’s development, entrusted the care and feeding of the future mother of Jesus to Zachariah who would later discover that Allah himself looked after Mary’s welfare.
+Allah, during Mary’s development, entrusted the care and feeding of the future mother of Jesus to Zachariah, the father of John the Baptist and a relative of Mary.
+Zachariah would later discover that Allah himself looked after her welfare.

-This last statement by Mary prompted Zachariah to ask Allah for a favour.
+This last statement by Mary prompted Zachariah to ask God for a favour of is own.

-3:38 Thereupon, Zachariah prayed to his Lord saying: “Lord grant me from Your Bounty fine descendents.
+3:38 Thereupon, Zachariah prayed to his Lord saying: “Lord grant me from Your Bounty fine descendants.
 Indeed You hear every prayer!”

 3:39 Then the angels called him while he was at prayer in the sanctuary, saying: “Allah bids you rejoice in John, confirming a word (Jesus) from Allah, a master, chaste and a Prophet and one of the righteous.”